-We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of the City of West Linn, Oregon (the City), as of and for the year ended June 30, 2015, and have issued our report thereon dated November 19, 2015.
+We have audited the basic financial statements of the City of West Linn, Oregon (City), as of and for the year ended June 30, 2016 and have issued our report thereon dated November 14, 2016.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.